sehmaschine/django-grappelli/docs/customization.rst

 Using TinyMCE
 -------------

-.. versionchanged:: 2.4
-    The admin media URLs has been changed to use static URLs in compliance with Django 1.4

 |grappelli| already comes with TinyMCE and a minimal theme as well.
 In order to use TinyMCE, copy ``tinymce_setup.js`` to your static directory, adjust the setup (see `TinyMCE Configuration <http://www.tinymce.com/wiki.php/Configuration>`_) and add the necessary javascripts to your ModelAdmin definition (see `ModelAdmin Media definitions <https://docs.djangoproject.com/en/1.4/ref/contrib/admin/#modeladmin-media-definitions>`_):

 .. code-block:: python